Last Updated: January 2019

 Second, be prepared to re-examine your book’s metadata from time to time after its release.
 Your sales may benefit from revising the description, swapping out one keyword for another, or any number of other adjustments.
 If you receive an award or a glowing editorial review, update the appropriate section of your product page.

 Depending on your preferred distribution path and on the distributor or retailer that sells your book for you, you’ll select one or more Genres/Categories for your story, most commonly using BISAC Subject Codes.
-All Romance eBooks allows three categories, Amazon and Smashwords allow two, CreateSpace and iBooks allow only one.
-It shouldn’t need to be said, but don’t choose Regency Romance as the primary category for your modern-day mystery novel.
+Amazon and Smashwords allow two categories, and iBooks allows only one.
+It shouldn’t need to be said, but don’t choose Regency Romance as the primary category for your contemporary mystery novel.
 Many indie authors recommend selecting as niche a subcategory as your story can justify.
 Doing that means your book competes against a smaller number of similar titles for a high sales rank in that subcategory, and it also means readers looking for a particular kind of book can find yours more easily.

 One of the most powerful parts of your book’s metadata is its Description, also known as back copy or jacket copy.
 For nonfiction titles, it’s an engaging summary of the content and often a promise of what you’ll learn.
 For fiction titles, it’s an enticing hook that makes readers want to read your story and find out what happens.
 On the metadata side, your book description is a source for keywords that search engines and retailers use to direct readers to your product page.